-Through its extensive archival collections, educational programs and resources, exhibits, scholarship, and public events, the JHC engages historians, genealogists, students, and the general public in the study and understanding of Jewish history and heritage.
+Through its extensive archives, educational programs and resources, exhibits, scholarship, and public events, the JHC engages historians, genealogists, students, and the general public in the study and understanding of Jewish history and heritage.

-The JHC has more than 2 million records in its archives, and nearly 700,000 searchable documents in its digital collections.
-These physical and digital collections are used by scholars, researchers, and institutions around the world.
+The JHC's archival collections specialize in Boston, Massachusetts, and New England Jewish history and contain more than four million documents.
+These include institutional records of synagogues, social service organizations, businesses, and schools; the papers of community leaders and multigenerational families; newspapers; databases; subject guides; and much more.
+More than 700,000 documents from the collections have been digitized and are fully searchable online in the JHC's Digital Archive.
+These physical and digital collections are used by scholars, genealogists, and institutions around the world.
 The JHC also offers programs and events about Jewish history and culture throughout the year at its Boston home, in the community, and online.

 The JHC began as part of the American Jewish Historical Society and was formerly known as the American Jewish Historical Society–New England Archives (AJHS–NEA).
 In 2010, AJHS–NEA began a collaboration with the New England Historic Genealogical Society (NEHGS).
 In 2015, the two entities formalized their partnership by creating the Jewish Heritage Center at New England Historic Genealogical Society, with a strengthened mission to enhance Jewish historical and genealogical research and to be a premier site for collection and preservation of Jewish history.
 In 2018, the center was renamed for Justin and Genevieve Wyner, in recognition of their longstanding support and advocacy.